 Ensuring New York Farms are Part of the Climate Solution

 Farmers are on the front lines of climate change – both in bearing the brunt of its damage from extreme weather and in being a key potential part of the solution.
-To ensure New York farms are part of the climate solution, American Farmland Trust:
+To ensure New York farms climate change are part of the climate solution, American Farmland Trust:

 - Coordinates regular meetings with farmers and agricultural, conservation, and environmental organizations in New York to build power and develop and advocate for policies that support our farmers while enabling them to reach their full potential in mitigating the impacts of climate change.

 - Meets with the governor, state leaders, agency staff, and lawmakers to advocate for these policies

 - Serves as a member of the Agriculture and Forestry Advisory Panel to the Climate Action Council to shape the state’s implementation of the Climate Leadership and Community Protection Act for the agriculture sector.